-- Co-ordinating the management of the child's SEND. - Collation of documentation materials through the stages of the Code of Practice. - Working closely with the SENDCo and Class Teachers in prioritising pupils' needs. - Keeping staff and governors informed of new developments. - Liaising with staff regarding development opportunities. - Co-ordinating the work of Learning Support Assistants as appropriate. - Co-ordinating the work of Individual Needs Assistants. - Contacting appropriate outside agencies as and when necessary and informing all those involved with child of any action taken. - · Attending meetings with parents/carers as necessary - Staff training as necessary. - Ensuring all information is in place for annual completion of SEND self-evaluation materials. - Reporting, on at least a termly basis, to the Full Governing Body on the SEND provision and the progress of pupils with SEND.
+- Co-ordinating the management of the child's SEND. - Collation of documentation materials through the stages of the Code of Practice. - Working closely with the SENDCo and Class Teachers in prioritising pupils' needs. - Keeping staff and governors informed of new developments. - Liaising with staff regarding development opportunities. - Co-ordinating the work of Learning Support Assistants as appropriate. - Co-ordinating the work of Individual Needs Assistants. - Contacting appropriate outside agencies as and when necessary and informing all those involved with child of any action taken. - Attending meetings with parents/carers as necessary - · Staff training as necessary. - Ensuring all information is in place for annual completion of SEND self-evaluation materials. - Reporting, on at least a termly basis, to the Full Governing Body on the SEND provision and the progress of pupils with SEND.

-Learning Support Assistants (LSA)

-Have responsibility for:
+Learning Support Assistants (LSA), Individual needs assistants (INA) and Teaching Assistants (TA) Have responsibility for: